andrew-weisman/candle_wrappers/setup-biowulf.md

 # Biowulf setup

-## First time
+## Initial setup &mdash; do this just once

-Choose a version name, e.g., `2020-09-30`, and set this to the `version` Bash variable:
+Choose a version name&mdash;going by the date is recommended, e.g., `2020-09-30`&mdash;and set this to the `version` Bash variable:

 ```bash
 version="2020-09-30"